YiqinZhao/ElectronSmartisanNotes/README.md

 # Installation

+Now, package for macOS is ready.
+You can download it through the [release page](https://github.com/HawkinsZhao/ElectronSmartisanNotes/releases).

 To get the latest version, you need to compile it by yourself with this simple bash codes.

 ```bash